Wasserstein Patch Prior for Image Superresolution: Numerical Results for Superresolution

 \paragraph{Reconstruction.}

-We set the number of scales to $L=3$ and the weighting $\lambda=5000$.
+We set the number of scales to $L=2$.
 As a comparison, we use $L^2$-TV using the operator $\hat f$ as forward model.
-The resulting PSNRs and SSIMs are given in Table~\ref{tab_FIB_REM_results}.
-Further, one slice of the ground truth, nearest neighbor interpolation, $L^2$-TV reconstruction and the reconstruction using $W_2^2$-regularization is given in Figure~\ref{fig_FIB_REM}.
-We observe that also in this example the $W_2^2$-regularized reconstruction is the best one visually and in terms of PSNR and SSIM.
+The resulting error measures are given in Table~\ref{tab_FIB_REM_results}.
+Furthermore, slices of the reconstructions using $W_2^2$-regularization and $L^2$-TV are shown in Figure~\ref{fig_FIB_REM}.
+We observe that also in this example the $W_2^2$-regularized reconstruction is the best one visually and in terms of the quality measures.